WesselSmit/datocms-migration-workflow/README.md

 Add it to a `.env` file (also see the `.env.example` file) in the root of your project.

 ### Ignoring files
-You `.gitignore` should include `datocms-mw-state.mjs` which is used to persist state this package uses to make it more convenient to use.
+You `.gitignore` should include `datocms-mw-state.json` which is used to persist state this package uses to make it more convenient to use.

 > the generated migration files should be included in your version control system, do not gitignore them!